 The legal sports betting age in Tennessee is 21 years of age.
 There is no limit to the number of sports betting accounts that a person has, but all of the betting must be done from inside of the state.

-Representative Rick Staples introduced H 1 in early 2019 in an effort to legalize sports betting in the state.
+Representative Rick Staples introduced HB001 in early 2019 in an effort to legalize sports betting in the state.
 There were a number of opponents to the bill, but Staples was able to generate enough support to keep the bill alive.

 That bill quickly advanced and passed through the Senate before coming to a halt in the House of Representatives.
 Eventually, the bill was approved, and it went to Governor Bill Lee’s desk that spring.

 The governor chose not to sign the bill, but it still became law in June 2019, officially legalizing sports betting in Tennessee.
-It wouldn’t be until November 2020 that the sports betting industry officially launched.
+It wouldn’t be until November 2020 that the sports betting industry officially launched in the volunteer state.

 The Tennessee Education Lottery was chosen to oversee and regulate the new sports betting industry, and that group helped create some of the regulations that are in place.
 The TEL looked at other states to help create some of these regulations, but it also came up with some controversial regulations of its own.

-There is a minimum hold requirement of 10 percent in Tennessee, which is easily the highest requirement in the United States.
-Sportsbook operators could face a huge fine if these requirements are not met, but that was not an issue during the first month.
+There is a minimum hold requirement of 10 percent in their handle on an annual basis in Tennessee, which is easily the highest requirement in the United States.
+This means sportsbook operators can only payout 90% of the dollars wagered.
+If sportsbooks do not follow this, they could face a huge fine if these requirements are not met, but that has proven not to be an issue.